ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 Specify the number of capacity disks that you want to add.

+* For vSphere 7.0, order up to 10 disks for Dual CPU models and order up to 8 disks for Quad CPU models.
+* For vSphere 6.3, order up to 12 disks with Intel Optane for Dual CPU models and order up to 8 disks for Quad CPU models.

 If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-The **High performance with Intel Optane** option is available only for vSphere 6.7u3 instances with the Skylake and Cascade Lake CPU models.
+The **High performance with Intel Optane** option is available only for vSphere 6 instances.
 {:note}

-#### Disk size for vSAN cache disks
+#### Size for vSAN cache disks
 {: #vc_orderinginstance-vsan-storage-size-cachedisks}

-Review the **Disk size for vSAN cache disks** value.
+Review the **Size for vSAN cache disks** value.
 The value depends on whether you selected the **High performance with Intel Optane** checkbox.

 #### Number of vSAN cache disks
 {: #vc_orderinginstance-vsan-storage-number-cachedisks}